-Male sterility, as the name indicates, is the inability of a plant to produce male reproductive organ, the viable pollens.
-Male sterility can occur due to extra-nuclear genetic or nuclear genetic condition.
+Male sterility, as the name indicates, is the inability of a plant to produce a male reproductive organ, the viable pollen.
+Male sterility can occur due to extra-nuclear genetic or nuclear genetic conditions.

-Cytoplasmic Male Sterility (CMS) refers to the inability of a plant to produce viable pollens due to cytoplasm based extranuclear genetic condition under control of the mitochondrial or plastid genomes.
+Cytoplasmic Male Sterility (CMS) refers to the inability of a plant to produce viable pollens due to cytoplasm-based extranuclear genetic conditions under the control of the mitochondrial or plastid genomes.
 In general, there are two types of cytoplasm: N (normal) and aberrant S (sterile) cytoplasms.
 These types exhibit reciprocal differences.

 - Cytoplasmic male sterility is governed by cytoplasmic or plasma genes.

-- It doesn’t follow Mendelian pattern of inheritance.
+- It doesn’t follow the Mendelian pattern of inheritance.

 - CMS has now been identified in over 150 plant species

-- Progeny of male sterile plant is always male sterile, as its cytoplasm is derived entirely from female gamete.
+- The progeny of a male sterile plant is always male sterile, as its cytoplasm is derived entirely from a female gamete.

-- CMS is not very common in plant kingdom.
+- CMS is not very common in the plant kingdom.

-- Nuclear genotype of male sterile line is almost identical to that of the recurrent pollinator strain.
+- The nuclear genotype of the male sterile line is almost identical to that of the recurrent pollinator strain.

 Maintaining cytoplasmic male sterile lines

-In the system, there are A and B line.
+In the system, there is A and B line.

-The male sterile line is known as A line that is used to maintain male sterile line while the male fertile is B line.
-The A line is maintained by crossing it with B line (pollinator strain used as recurrent parent in the backcross program), as its nuclear genotype is identical with that of the A line.
+The male sterile line is known as the A-line which is used to maintain the male sterile line while the male fertile is the B line.
+The A-line is maintained by crossing it with the B line (pollinator strain used as the recurrent parent in the backcrossing program), as its nuclear genotype is identical to that of the A-line.

-Examples – Observed in maize, wheat, rice, sorghum, cotton.
+Examples – Observed in maize, wheat, rice, sorghum, and cotton.

 Molecular Basis of CMS

-Most types of CMS are caused by the expression of aberrant chimeric genes locating in mitochondrial genomes.
+Most types of CMS are caused by the expression of aberrant chimeric genes located in mitochondrial genomes.

-Chimeric genes, literally a mutated gene, form through the combination of portions of two or more coding sequences to produce new genes which merge whole gene sequences into a single reading frame and often retain their original functions.
+Chimeric genes, literally mutated genes, form through the combination of portions of two or more coding sequences to produce new genes which merge whole gene sequences into a single reading frame and often retain their original functions.